Is There a Class Action Lawsuit Against Vivint?

 • You may have to wait a long time to receive your payment.
 The FTC does not have a mailing date yet for the payments.
 The FTC will update its website when it has more information.
 The payment process may take several months or longer, depending on the number of claims, the verification process, the court approval, and the distribution process.

-See also What are the advantages and disadvantages of smart lights?
+See also What is the preventive maintenance of refrigerator?

 Conclusion